saint-lascivious/munin-pihole-plugins/README.md

     -U, --update         Update munin-pihole-plugins

-    -v, --version        Display the munin-pihole-plugins script version Current munin-pihole-plugins script version v1.5
+    -v, --version        Display the munin-pihole-plugins script version

-    -V, --variables      Display a list of environment variables used by munin-pihole-plugins and their current values, which
+    -V, --variables      Display a list of environment variables used by munin-pihole-plugins, and their current values
-                         can be overridden using:

-                         export VARIABLE="value"
 ```

 ## Example Graphs